 Locals bustle around the fruit and vegetable sections, shouting at each other trying to find the best deals.
 While shop owners voice their various wares out to the dawdling browsers, hoping to make a sale.

-To make your way to the Great Market hall in Budapest then compare cheap flights from destinations around the world.
+To make your way to the Great Market hall in Budapest then make sure you head out early from your accommodation in Budapest.
+You don’t want to miss out on all the bargains.

 Great Market Hall in Budapest